 What Are the Signs of Electrosensitivity?

-People experience electrosensitivity in different ways, thus there is a wide range of adverse effects reported that span physical, emotional, and cognitive categories.
+People experience electrosensitivity in different ways, and there’s a wide range of adverse effects reported that span physical, emotional, and cognitive categories.
 These include3:

 - Headaches and migraines

 - Sleep disturbance (trouble staying asleep or insomnia)

 - Difficulty breathing